 Workforce redesign

-Workforce redesign is about seeking new ways of working for your existing staff to develop their current skills and gain support in building resilience and confidence; meeting the needs of new organisational systems and processes to improve patient care.
+Workforce redesign is about seeking new ways of working for your existing staff, to develop and broaden their current skills, build resilience and gain confidence; meeting the needs of new organisational systems and processes to improve patient care.

-It is important that when changes occur staff feel supported and are engaged in the process of your organisational transformation, which is where workforce redesign can be used to help your existing workforce adapt.
+Importantly, when changes occur staff should feel supported and be engaged in the process of your organisational transformation.
+Workforce redesign can be used to help your workforce adapt.

-Workforce redesign and the Long Term Workforce Plan
+Workforce redesign and the 10 Year Health Plan

 Examples of workforce redesign

-- Introducing brand new roles to tackle workforce challenges such as staff shortages.
+Introducing new roles to tackle challenges such as staff shortages and extended waiting times.

 Benefits of workforce redesign

-Implementing workforce redesign effectively and making sure staff are part of the process can create significant benefits for staff, teams, patients and the organisation as a whole.
+Implementing workforce redesign effectively and ensuring staff are part of the process can create significant benefits for staff, teams, patients and the organisation.
 These benefits include:

 - enhanced patient care and experience